Joe Knight (boxer): Final attempt at the world title

+Later career

 Knight lost to Tony Shucco, New England Light Heavyweight Champion, on May 11, 1934, before 3,358, in a close ten-round unanimous decision at Boston Garden.
 Knight appeared to have the better of the early bout, but Shucco rallied in the closing rounds.
 Through much of the bout, Shucco stood off at long range and flicked jabs at Knight's head to avoid his withering blows.
 One reporter gave Shucco only five rounds, Knight four, and one even.

 Knight defeated Carl Knowles on June 8, 1934, in a tenth-round technical knockout in a brutal bout in Savannah.
 Knight used repeated left hooks with great effect, and waged a masterful defense, either blocking or ducking Knowles's best blows.
 Knowles mounted an offensive only in the early rounds.

 Buck Everett fell to Knight in a ninth-round technical knockout in Miami on June 11, 1934.
 The referee stopped the hard fought battle to prevent further injury to Everett's badly cut left eye, and broken rib.
 Everett scored hard rights in the early rounds, and the final rounds featured fierce in-fighting with the boxers only inches apart.
 Bob Riley, Everett's manager, was informed in confidence by a Doctor the rib was likely broken after the fourth round, but the bout continued until Riley demanded it end.

 Knight achieved a seventh-round technical knockout of Henry Firpo on June 28, 1934, in Washington.
 Firpo was down for a count of nine in the fourth, though he rallied in the fifth.
 The bout was stopped in the seventh when Knight had Firpo down twice.

 Knight knocked out Clyde Chastain in six rounds on July 23, 1934, in Miami.
 Knight shot a stiff left to the midsection, followed by a hard right that left Chastain on the floor at the fifth round bell.
 Charging out at the opening of the sixth, Knight tagged Chastain with a left to the stomach for a count of nine.
 When Chastain arose, Knight instantly sent him to the mat for the final time.

 In the fall of 1934, the National Boxing Association vacated Maxie Rosenbloom's light heavyweight title.
-The commissions for North Carolina, Georgia, and Florida named Joe Knight as World Champion.
+The commissions for North Carolina, Georgia, and Florida named Joe Knight as World Champion, and North Carolina requested the NBA that the winner of his scheduled January 1935 rematch with Tony Shucco be officially crowned as champion.
+Nevertheless, their recognition held little weight, and the NBA instead crowned Bob Olin as champion after he defeated Rosenbloom in November 1934.
 He was featured on the cover of the September 1934 Ring Magazine.